Blinken blasts 'aggressive' China, North Korea's 'systemic, widespread' rights abuses

 The State Department issued a statement saying both officials agreed to work together to resolve North Korea’s nuclear and missile issues, calling them a “priority.”

-South Korea’s foreign ministry said they also agreed to continue discussions to arrange a summit between Moon and Biden as early as possible, and to coordinate on North Korea as Washington’s policy is under way.
+South Korea’s foreign ministry said they also agreed to continue discussions to arrange a summit between Moon and Biden as early as possible, and to coordinate on North Korea while Washington’s policy review on the country is under way.

-Austin held separate talks with South Korean Defense Minister Suh Wook and pledged to continue providing extended deterrence, including the U.S. nuclear umbrella, Seoul’s defense ministry said in a statement.
+Austin held separate talks with South Korean Defense Minister Suh Wook and pledged to continue providing extended deterrence, including a U.S. nuclear umbrella, Seoul’s defense ministry said in a statement.

-Both sides also reaffirmed their shared goal of achieving complete denuclearization and lasting peace on the Korean peninsula, the ministry said.
+Both sides reaffirmed their shared goal of complete denuclearization and lasting peace on the Korean peninsula, it said.

-“The alliance has never been more important,” Austin said at the meeting, citing “unprecedented challenges” posed by North Korea and China.
+“The alliance has never been more important,” Austin told the meeting, citing “unprecedented challenges” posed by North Korea and China.

-Austin called the alliance a “key provider” of peace, security and prosperity in Northeast Asia, and for a free and open Indo-Pacific region and beyond.

-Suh said it was important for the allies to maintain a strong deterrence and joint defense posture against North Korea, and vowed to strengthen relations.

-Blinken and Austin were set to hold talks with their South Korean counterparts and meet President Moon and other senior officials until Thursday.

-Reporting by Humeyra Pamuk and Hyonhee Shin; Editing by Simon Cameron-Moore, Bernadette Baum and Jonathan Oatis
+Reporting by Humeyra Pamuk and Hyonhee Shin; additional reportng by David brunnstrom and Patricia Zengerle in Washington Editing by Simon Cameron-Moore, Bernadette Baum and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.